brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 ### 4. Create a webhook to call the function add or update employee data

-Repeat the steps above to add a new addEmployeeService.
+Repeat steps 2 and 3 above above to add a new "addEmployeeService" in the webhook function editior cut and paste the code below.
 ```
 exports = function(payload) {
   var cEmployees = context.services.get("mongodb-atlas").db("HR").collection("employees");